nus-cs2030s/2324-s2/docs/36-monad.md

 The two expressions must have exactly the same effect on the value and its log message.

-This example leads us to the third law of monads: regardless of how we group that calls to `flatMap`, their behaviour must be the same.
+This example leads us to the third law of monads: regardless of how we group those calls to `flatMap``, their behavior must be the same.
 This law is called the _associative law_.
 More formally, it says:

 - `monad.flatMap(x -> f(x)).flatMap(x -> g(x))` must be the same as `monad.flatMap(x -> f(x).flatMap(y -> g(y)))`